-- Works closely with an art director to determine how best to tell stories visually and prioritize how to display stories.
+- Work closely with an art director to determine how best to tell stories visually and prioritize how to display stories.

-- Produces creative layouts and presentation of stories within the boundaries of established styles and design.
+- Produce creative layouts within the boundaries of established styles and design.and ensuring layout and font consistency across the section.

-- Takes daily assignments and effectively balances competing priorities and manages time to meet strict edition deadlines.
+- Effectively balance competing priorities and manage time to meet section deadlines.

 - Clearly communicates to art director needs and alerts with potential issues